 If your initial pose is far from the real one, AMCL might not be able to correctly localize the robot on the map.
 To fix this, you can use the 2D Pose Estimate tool in RViz to manually set the initial pose.

-When your initial pose is close enough to the real one, try to steer the robot and notice how the position of the robot model in RViz is being corrected by AMCL.
+When your initial pose is close enough to the real one, try steering the robot and notice how the position of the robot model in RViz is being corrected by AMCL.

 Similar to the /slam_gmapping node, /amcl takes the laser range data (/scan topic) as input and provides the odometry drift information by broadcasting the map->odom transform.
 The difference is that instead of publishing to the /map topic, it receives the (previously generated) map from the /map_server node.